Chi-teck/drupal-code-generator/DEVELOPMENT.md

 export PATH=~/.composer/vendor/bin:$PATH
 ```

-The following alias helps you run tests form any location:
+The following alias may help you run tests and check code style form any location:
 ```
 alias dcg-test="(cd /path/to/drupal-code-generator && phpunit && phpcs --standard=./phpcs.xml)"
 ```

-## Creating a Phar
+## Building PHAR executable

 1. Install [Box 2](https://github.com/box-project/box2).
 2. Navigate to the directory where Drupal Code Generator was installed.
 3. Run the following command: `box build` (use `-v` option if you need verbose output).
 4. Test the generated archive: `php dcg.phar --version`.